romanbrancato/e7-refresh-bot/README.md

 ## Setup

 - [Python](https://www.python.org/downloads/) (ADD TO PATH)
-- Any Android emulator
+- Any Android emulator (Does not work with Google Play or PC Client)
 - 960x540 resolution
-- Settings > Others > ADB Debugging = Enable local connection
+- ADB Debugging Enabled
 - Run `setup.bat` to create virtual environment and install dependencies

 ## How to use